etiennequenon/YouMealCase/README.md

 - **manual**: Runs Django server with manual arguments provided in double quotes.

 ### Running Commands with Docker Compose

-Simply do docker-compose up to launch the youmeal Api

 To pass arguments to the `entrypoint.sh` script, use the `docker-compose run` command followed by the service name and the arguments.
 For example: